spacemule/LXDesktop/README.md

 See here for my main inspiration: https://blog.simos.info/running-x11-software-in-lxd-containers/

+I included a folder called "Inspiration."
+It's a collection of terrible little scripts I wrote for testing using nested X servers.
+Please don't use them as is, but take a look to see what you can do with similar ideas.
+They are not meant for full DEs; they are meant for launching applications within a container and displaying them on a nested X server.
+The clip ones can be mapped to keyboard shortcuts to share clipboards between servers.
+The others are for launching different types of nested X servers and were designed to run at session start.
+Once again, these were just scratch files and by no means ready for prime time.

 # Setup

 Make sure LXD is properly installed and configured.
 If your system uses firewalld, check the LXD documentation to ensure networking works smoothly.
 I initially got this working under Ubuntu 20.04, but I've since switched to OpenSUSE Leap 15.2 with LightDM as the display manager.
 The current configuration will be tested there.
 I haven't gotten around to it yet.